East Germany's Görlitz elects CDU mayor over AfD challenger in runoff vote | DW | 16.06.2019

 The anti-immigration AfD party made strong gains in the region in the European Parliament elections last month, emerging as the strongest party in Germany's formerly communist east.
 The AfD is currently represented in Germany's federal parliament and every state legislature.

 Görlitz, which is located at the Polish border, is Germany's easternmost city.
-The picturesque medieval town of 57,000 is favored by Hollywood and has served as a location for more than 100 films which have been shot there, including The Grand Budapest Hotel, Inglourious Basterds, and The Reader.
+The picturesque medieval town of 57,000 is favored by Hollywood and has served as a location for more than 100 films, including The Grand Budapest Hotel, Inglourious Basterds and The Reader.

 In an open letter published online, filmmakers, actors, authors and activists called on residents of 'Görliwood', as the town is known in Germany, to reject political extremism at the ballot box.
 "Do not give in to hate, hostility, strife and marginalization," the letter reads, although it avoids explicitly mentioning either the AfD or any other party or candidate.
 "Do not give up when things go wrong."